 The above models are hierarchically related, in that every subsequent model in the list above inherits features of the previous models (exception: RHK does not inherit the regularly-spaced initial opinion space condition from DHK.).
 Therefore, VBI and VBVI both have normally distributed ε values for instance.
 This is systematically illustrated in Table 1.
-We ran each simulation for 365 time steps, or until consensus is reached, whichever is earlier.
+We ran each simulation for 365 time steps, or until consensus is reached, whichever was earlier.

 2.3 Variables